Waste and Chemicals Management

 Chemicals Management

 While we do not develop or manufacture chemicals, we utilize a variety of chemicals in our drilling and pressure pumping operations.
 Most of this chemical usage is dictated and often purchased by our customers.
-During 2022, we used 44.2 million cubic meters of hydraulic fracturing fluid in our pressure pumping operations.
+During 2023, we used 168,586,222 cubic meters of hydraulic fracturing fluid in our completion services operations.
 This amount includes water, proppant and chemical additives.

 Our management system contains a variety of chemical management policies, including policies regarding storage, labeling, HAZCOM (discussed below), transportation, and training.
 Our supply chain group tests the majority of the chemicals that we purchase using our internal laboratory testing capabilities to ensure that these chemicals meet our needs.

-We also have chemical recycling initiatives in place whereby a number of our chemical suppliers agree to provide chemicals (for example, lubricants) for use and, once the chemical usage is complete, take away the waste for recycling.
+Chemical recycling initiatives are in place whereby a number of our chemical suppliers agree to provide chemicals (for example, lubricants) for use and, once the chemical usage is complete, take away the waste for recycling.